Deimos-1/ML-project/README.md

 3)  Training:
     With our relatively small dataset we decided to implement a cross validation.
 We noticed that the validation loss was varying a lot between each execution of the notebook.
 With a 3-fold cross-validation we could have a more precise view on the validation loss for our hyperparameter search.

+4)  Addressing the distribution mismatch:
+    When training our model, we noticed good performance on the trainning and validation set but when using our model for a prediction it gives poor results.
+We though that our training data under represented what the model would face in the prediction set so we wanted to fix that.
+We tried data augmentation so the high values of time would be more represented, but it accentuated the issue.
+We then tried removing 50% of the over-reprensented pressure values and their corresponding sensors.
+No success either.

+    Disabling both of those two things, scaling down the architecture to [14,20,20,1], with a dropout of 40% and relaxing the clipping values in the outliers handling (0 pressure, 100 temperature), we get back to reasonable scores of 120.

+    If re-enabling data augmentation, we score 70 and 120...
+There is a high variance between each iteration.
+It might mean that in the 7 out of 8 fold the model is trained on, there are some important data missing

+    If we do more data augmentation (x2), we would replicate useful data and hopefuly minimize the noise even more.
+And increase the batch size to 10 (so it's faster), we get a worse score of 160.
+We can deduce that the data augmentation reiforced the noise instead of minimizing it.

+    I tried clipping pressure values below -1000

 ## Some extra learning outcomes: